hdm08/text_summarization/Readme.md

 Node.js 18+ (for local frontend development, optional)

-facebook/bart-large-cnn model which is installed and stored in ./backend/models/ or can be intalled using code in notebook
+facebook/bart-large-cnn model which can be intalled using code in notebook/demo_notebook.ipynb since the model size is 1.6GB, it is not uploaded to Github

 # Setup Instructions:
 Build and Run with Docker Compose: docker-compose up --build